mcnuttandrew/critical-hci-vis-class/src/index.md

 - **Communication**: at the end of the course students will be able to communicate and synthesize their ideas in a variety of formats
 - **Theory**: at the end of the course students will be able to describe the content of a variety of theoretical perspectives and apply them to data and data systems.

-Mechanically, the course is essentially a scavenger hunt with a small handful of requirements (showing up to class / being a good citizen/some other minor stuff) wherein you strive to get a certain number of points by the end (25).
+Mechanically, the course is essentially a scavenger hunt with a small handful of requirements (showing up to class / being a good citizen/some other minor stuff) wherein you strive to get a certain number of points by the end (25 for the grad version, 20 for the undergrad version).
 There are a variety of different types of works that you can do to get points, such as an essay or a project.
 It is up to you how you decide to approach this course.
 (Except for the required activities, that constitutes 5 points and is not available any other way) Thus there is a more mechanical learning objective of pushing students to deal effectively with time management.

 # Logistics